 - Distal monosomy 11q

-Jacobsen syndrome is also characterized by distinctive facial features.
-These include small and low-set ears, widely set eyes (hypertelorism) with droopy eyelids (ptosis), skin folds covering the inner corner of the eyes (epicanthal folds), a broad nasal bridge, downturned corners of the mouth, a thin upper lip, and a small lower jaw.
-Affected individuals often have a large head size (macrocephaly) and a skull abnormality called trigonocephaly, which gives the forehead a pointed appearance.
+People with Jacobsen syndrome typically have distinctive facial features, which include small and low-set ears; wide-set eyes (hypertelorism) with droopy eyelids (ptosis); skin folds covering the inner corner of the eyes; a broad nasal bridge; down-turned corners of the mouth; a thin upper lip; and a small lower jaw (micrognathia).
+Affected people often have a large head (macrocephaly) and a skull abnormality called trigonocephaly, giving the forehead a pointed appearance.

 The Human Phenotype Ontology provides the following list of signs and symptoms for Jacobsen syndrome.
 If the information is available, the table below includes how often the symptom is seen in people with this condition.
 You can use the MedlinePlus Medical Dictionary to look up the definitions for these medical terms.

 The Human Phenotype Ontology (HPO) has collected information on how often a sign or symptom occurs in a condition.
 Much of this information comes from Orphanet, a European rare disease database.
 The frequency of a sign or symptom is usually listed as a rough estimate of the percentage of patients who have that feature.

 The frequency may also be listed as a fraction.
 The first number of the fraction is how many people had the symptom, and the second number is the total number of people who were examined in one study.
 For example, a frequency of 25/25 means that in a study of 25 people all patients were found to have that symptom.
 Because these frequencies are based on a specific study, the fractions may be different if another group of patients are examined.